Frequent spur of the moment brewery rides with friends got me thinking about being more systematic and ambitious.

 The breweries are divided into two general categories based on cycling related needs – time, food, and potential beer quality.

-The map is not critical.
+I don’t offer any opinions on the markers.
 The adventure is having your own brewery experience turn out to be good, bad or mediocre, right?
 A look at a brewery’s website usually lets you know what you are dealing with.

 • Brewery Restaurants have food (pizzas, sandwiches…), typically open lunch hours (11:00-) and have a wider range in beer quality.